-- ensuring that proper financial controls and practices are adhered to within the (a) CMG/Directorate. - undertaking a full financial analysis of proposals and that due account is taken of (b) SFIs. - the provision of financial advice to the CMG/Directorate. (c) - (d) the provision of budget monitoring and financial policy information about the CMG/Directorate.
+- (a) ensuring that proper financial controls and practices are adhered to within the CMG/Directorate. - (b) undertaking a full financial analysis of proposals and that due account is taken of SFIs. - (c) the provision of financial advice to the CMG/Directorate. - (d) the provision of budget monitoring and financial policy information about the CMG/Directorate.